Understanding Contingent Status in Real Estate

 1. What Does Contingent Mean?

 For instance, a buyer may place an offer on a home, but the offer is contingent on the buyer selling their current home first or obtaining a mortgage.
-Also, the buyer will want to ensure the house is in good condition during their due diligence phase to ensure the property is in good shape.
-There are several reasons a home marked as contingent may 'fall through,' though it does not happen often here in Raleigh.
+Also, the buyer will want to ensure the house is in good condition during due diligence to ensure the property is in good shape.

-Real estate has different types of contingencies, each with other obligations and requirements.
-Knowing what type of contingency it is will go a long way in determining how likely the home is to reach the closing table.
-In our local market here in Raleigh or Charlotte, it is unlikely that a home will be marked contingent and not get the closing table because North Carolina is unlike other markets.
 Once a contract is accepted, both buyer and seller have contractual obligations to live up to, and only the buyer may back out at that point.
 The seller cannot accept another offer.
 However, it still does happen when a deal falls through.

 Most buyers will receive a mortgage preapproval from a mortgage lender before submitting their offer, which helps them understand whether or not they can qualify for a mortgage before making the offer on the home.

-This preapproval letter doesn't mean the information the buyer provided is accurate.
-Often, the mortgage contingency is why a buyer is forced to walk away from a house.
 If the buyer lies about their assets, income, or whether or not they have paid the prior year's taxes, the preapproval letter might mean nothing.
-With low interest rates, most folks can find ways to qualify for their home purchases.
+With low interest rates, most buyers can find ways to qualify for their home purchases.

 A contingency comes into play when the buyer already has a contract in hand and a closing date on the calendar for their current home.
 The property does not change to sold status until closing, so the contingency protects the buyer if the sale falls through for any reason.

 This type of contingency does not allow the seller to accept other offers on the property for a certain period because they have contractual obligations.
 The seller may still accept backup offers when the home is marked contingent.

 3. What Does Pending Mean in Real Estate?